hipolitodev/sql-talk-app-api/README.md

 - Node.js
 - PostgreSQL
 - A Google Cloud account
+- Google Cloud Storage
+- Vertex AI
+- A JWT secret for signing JWTs
+- A list of premium users

 ## Environment Variables

 You need to set the following environment variables:

+### DATABASE SETTINGS

 - `DATABASE_URL`: The connection string for your PostgreSQL database.
 - `DB_USER`: The username for your PostgreSQL database.